We own

 tools fell.
 Then folding

-rules were hot, or plumb bobs, then marking gauges, levels, then wrenches,
+rules were hot, or plumb bobs, then marking gauges, levels and

 and next year it will be ??? and so on.

-on the right are prime examples of patented metallic specialty
+The #39 Dado plane pictured on the right is prime examples of patented metallic specialty

 ago during the heyday of Stanley plane collecting.